 Insert and Delete tables are created when the trigger is fired for any DML command.
 Those tables are called Magic Tables in SQL Server.
 These magic tables are used inside the triggers for data transaction.

-31. What is the difference between SUBSTR and INSTR in the SQL Server?
+31. What is the difference between SUBSTR and CHARINDEX in the SQL Server?

 The SUBSTR function is used to return specific portion of string in a given string.
 But, INSTR function gives character position in a given specified string.